 - As demand for dignified housing increases, tensions between refugees and host communities are likely to increase as well, with refugees and Jordanians competing for affordable housing.
-Additionally, in mid-sized cities, Jordanians are competing with Syrian refugees for rental apartments. - Theun-equalaccesstopublicfacilities,infrastructure, and job opportunities has exacerbated conflict and tensions between refugees and host communities. - Many refugees rely on humanitarian assistance, which is considered a short-term strategy to reduce vulnerabilities.
+Additionally, in mid-sized cities, Jordanians are competing with Syrian refugees for rental apartments. - The in-equal access to public facilities, infrastructure, and job opportunities has exacerbated conflict and tensions between refugees and host communities. - Many refugees rely on humanitarian assistance, which is considered a short-term strategy to reduce vulnerabilities.
 However, the lack of legal access to the job market intensifies their vulnerabilities and results in wider informal markets, thus increasing tensions between host and refugee communities in their efforts to receive the limited work opportunities.